Chenkai-Wang/ILSR_study_materials/Chapter0/README.md

 ## Guidance to R
 https://www.math.pku.edu.cn/teachers/lidf/docs/Rbook/html/_Rbook/index.html

 If you can read Chinese, the link above provides a great guidance.
+You can find the pdf version named "Rbook" in Chapter0.

 Also, if your are interested in statistics, you will definately find something useful from Prof Li Dongfeng's homepage, which is attached below.

 https://www.math.pku.edu.cn/teachers/lidf/